 Ethical Considerations

 Crowdsourcing-based suicide research involves an ethical challenge: how to safeguard the well-being of suicidal participants, without the possibility of face-to-face interactions?
-To address this ethical challenge, we adhered to an online suicide research protocol developed recently by an expert consortium (26).
+To address this ethical challenge, we adhered to an online suicide research protocol developed recently by an expert consortium (Ophir et al., under review).
 Prior to consenting to participate in the study, participants were informed that if their responses would indicate some form of suicidal risk, we would contact them through the data collection platform.
 Each participant who met the CSSRS criterion for general suicide risk (i.e., suicidal thoughts with or without a specific method or a concrete plan) then received a designated letter in which we encouraged them to seek help and provided them with a list of available “hotlines” and national mental health services.
 The complete description of the protocol and the ethical considerations made in the current research are available upon request.

 Data Quality

-In light of recent concerns regarding the quality of crowdsourcing-based data, we applied a newly developed rigid data quality assurance protocol (27).
+In light of recent concerns regarding the quality of crowdsourcing-based data, we applied a newly developed rigid data quality assurance protocol (Ophir, Sisso, Asterhan, Tikochinski, & Reichart, 2019).
 The inclusion criteria were: having a Facebook account and having previous proven experience in MTurk-based studies.
 Proven experience was defined as past completions of at least 100 MTurk tasks, with a minimum of 95% success rate.
-To avoid bogus responses, we limited the participation to US residents and excluded users with suspicious Internet Protocol (IP) addresses (28).
+To avoid bogus responses, we limited the participation to US residents and excluded users with suspicious Internet Protocol (IP) addresses (Prims, Sisso, & Bai, 2018).
 To ensure the quality of the unsupervised responses, we implemented a designated inattentiveness scale that comprised eight hidden attention checks.
-These checks included four types of data-quality measurements (i.e., “infrequency items,” “time measurements,” “person-total correlation,” and “long string analysis”), which were embedded in the various self-report scales of the study (27).
+These checks included four types of data-quality measurements (i.e., “infrequency items,” “time measurements,” “person-total correlation,” and “long string analysis”), which were embedded in the various self-report scales of the study (Ophir et al., 2019).

 Architecture of the ANN-based Models